hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 1. `claims`: The data stored in a verifiable credential.
 Claims get expressed in a key-value format.
 The claims contain the data that the issuer attests to, such as name, address, date of birth, and so on.
 2. `issuingDID`: The DID referring to the issuer to issue this credential from
 3. `connectionId`: The unique ID of the connection between the holder and the issuer to offer this credential over.
+4. `schemaId`: An optional field that, if specified, contains a valid URL to an existing VC schema.
+The PRISM agent must be able to dereference the specified URL (i.e. fetch the VC schema content from it), in order to validate the provided claims against it.
+When not specified, the claims fields is not validated and can be any valid JSON object.
+Please refer to the [Create VC schema](../schemas/create.md) doc for details on how to create a VC schema.

 :::note